thundergolfer/arXie-Bot/README.md

 #### Installation

-You can use `virtualenv arxie-env` to create a virtual environment called "arxie-ev".
+You can use `virtualenv arxie-env` to create a virtual environment called "arxie-env".
 Running `pip install -r requirements.txt`.

 You will require an [*API AI*](https://api.ai/) token and a *Slack API Token* for the ArXie-Bot, which is accessible once the bot has been adding to your team ([details here for Slack](https://api.slack.com/bot-users)).
 Add these tokens as environment variables and the ArXie bot will pick them up.